True Spirit (film)

 True Spirit is a 2023 Australian biographical drama film directed by Sarah Spillane and written by Spillane, Cathy Randall, and Rebecca Banner.
 The film is based on the 2010 memoir of the same name by Jessica Watson, played by Teagan Croft.
-She is an Australian sailor who was awarded the Order of Australia Medal after attempting a solo global circumnavigation at the age of 16.
+She is an Australian sailor who was awarded the Order of Australia Medal and is on the Australian Sailing Hall of Fame after attempting a solo global circumnavigation at the age of 16.
 The film was made available for streaming on Netflix on 3 February 2023.